 Titusville is a somewhat small city located in the state of Pennsylvania.
 With a population of 5,389 people and two constituent neighborhoods, Titusville is the 254th largest community in Pennsylvania.
-Titusville has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Titusville was built prior to World War II, making it one of the older and more historic cities in the country.

-Titusville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Titusville is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Titusville who work in sales jobs (11.08%), office and administrative support (9.80%), and food service (9.08%).
+Unlike some cities, Titusville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Titusville are a mix of both white- and blue-collar jobs.
+Overall, Titusville is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Titusville who work in sales jobs (10.19%), office and administrative support (9.87%), and food service (8.32%).

-The percentage of adults in Titusville who are college-educated is close to the national average for all communities of 21.84%: 18.45% of the adults in Titusville have a bachelor's degree or advanced degree.
+In terms of college education, Titusville is nearly on par with the US average for all cities of 21.84%: 17.85% of adults 25 and older in Titusville have a bachelor's degree or advanced degree.

 The people who call Titusville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Titusville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Titusville include Irish, English, Italian, and Scots-Irish.

 The most common language spoken in Titusville is English.
-Other important languages spoken here include Indic languages and Spanish.
+Other important languages spoken here include Spanish and Chinese.